 With ScrumGenius, Saad was able to cut meetings down by up to 200%, leaving him with more time to support and assist his team.

 As head of the Youth Fellowship team and Chair of the MAX Mentors program at MAX, a non-profit with the aim of recognizing the achievements of Muslim-Canadians, Saad Ahmed usually has very little time to spare.
 Yet meetings with his volunteers and staff often took up far more time than planned and got sidetracked more than they tackled important issues, making his job harder and stretching him thin.

 Before ScrumGenius, Saad’s biggest ongoing roadblock was wasted time in stand-ups.
-With the Youth Fellowship, meetings routinely dragged on far past planned times.
-45-minute meetings would often stretch to an hour or an hour and a half, and weren’t targeted towards blockers that affected workflow.
+With the Youth Fellowship, 45-minute meetings would often stretch to an hour or an hour and a half, and weren’t targeted towards blockers that affected workflow.

-Accountability was also a problem for Saad and the Fellowship team, which is unique at MAX as it includes both paid staff and volunteers.
-Although building accountability can be a tough task in any team, building accountability among volunteers can be even more difficult because they don’t have the same monetary incentive to complete tasks or follow certain models.
+Accountability was also a problem for the Fellowship team, which is unique as it includes both paid staff and volunteers.
+Although building accountability can be tough in any team, building accountability among volunteers can be even more difficult because they don’t have the same incentive to complete tasks or follow certain models.

 This left Saad scrambling to make sure everyone was doing what they needed to do.
-Saad found that he had to send hundreds of emails to follow up with his staff, which left him feeling like he was micromanaging them—a situation that’s not good for anyone.
+He found he had to send hundreds of emails to follow up with staff, which left him feeling like he was micromanaging his team.